aleferu/file_transferer/README.md

 # file_transferer

-Program written in rust to transfer a file to other PC using a valid TCP connection.
+Program written in rust to transfer a file to another PC using a valid TCP connection.

 ## Installation